jlegault/ReproNim_Teaching/_episodes/Lesson_4/04-fourth-part.md

 - "Learn how to adjust the watershed parameters"
 - "Learn how to skullstrip"
 keypoints:
-- Introduction to the first step of Freesurfer editing
+- Introduction to the first step of Freesurfer editing.
 ---

+# Freesurfer Edits Part 1: Editing Gray Matter
 *Adjusting watershed parameters for ideal brainmask volume*

 It's super simple and fast!